 The University Tutorial Center is now known as the Academic Success Center (ASC), which is located on the 2nd floor in the newly renovated D.H.
-Hill Jr Library.
+Hill Jr. Library.
 The ASC will continue to offer drop-in tutoring, group tutoring, one-on-one tutoring, writing appointments, and Supplemental Instruction (SI).
-ASC has expanded the list of courses that it will support this semester and online resources have been added to the new ASC website.
-All ASC services will be offered virtually by peer tutors and mentors during Fall 2020.
+ASC has expanded the list of courses it will support this semester, and online resources have been added to the new ASC website.
+All ASC services will be offered virtually by peer tutors and mentors during Spring 2021.
 Please visit asc.dasa.ncsu.edu for more information.

-In addition to the tutorial services mentioned above, ASC staff will be offering many other programs this semester, including a new academic peer mentoring program for students who want regular support with time management and study skills.
+In addition to the tutorial services mentioned above, ASC staff will be offering many other programs this semester, including a new academic peer mentoring program for students seeking regular support with time management and study skills.

 Speak with your academic Advisor or DGP; contact OIS, or consider reaching out to Tony Shurer–Academic Coordinator for International Student Support.
-Tony will continue hosting virtual “drop-in” hours every Monday and Friday.
-You can request guidance on a variety of academic questions and concerns.
-This includes major exploration, questions about changing majors, and general questions about academic policy.
+Tony will continue hosting virtual “drop-in” hours every Monday and Thursday.
+You can request guidance on a variety of academic questions and concerns regarding major exploration, major change, and academic policy.
 You may also request assistance in developing strategies for academic success.
-This could include conversations about goal setting, time management, study skills, note taking, test preparation and more.
+This could include conversations about goal setting, time management, study skills, note-taking, test preparation and more.

 Virtual Drop-In Hours & Access